 The young men went to work and unloaded the remaining eight crates, totaling approximately 15,000 pounds of marble.
 They then went the extra mile by placing the marble, piece by piece, around the temple where workers could use it as it was needed.
 Through the entire process, only one piece of marble was broken.

 After transporting all the marble, the young men focused their efforts on freeing the stranded truck.
 In a unified effort of strength, they managed to rock the big semitruck off the sand pile.
 All of the evening’s diligent labors required only one and one-half hour’s time.

 When the Laie Hawaii Temple was built in the early 1900s, the island of Oahu was quite remote.
 This made it difficult to receive shipments of building materials, such as lumber and other supplies.
 Several creative means were employed to get around the problem.

 For example, crushed lava and coral (both easily available on the island) were added to the concrete that was used to form the entire edifice, including the floors, celings, walls, and roof.
 But even with this innovation, construction often had to wait while contractors tried to locate missing materials.
 At one point, construction was at a standstill due to a lack of lumber.
 Contractor Ralph Woolley prayed for help in obtaining the needed supplies.
 Two days later, during a severe storm, a freight ship was stranded on a nearby coral reef.
 The captain offered the Saints his cargo of lumber if they would help him unload his ship.
 The Saints agreed, and the work on the temple resumed.

 Adapted from Holy Places: True Stories of Faith and Miracles from Latter-day Temples by Chad Hawkins.
 Now available as an eBook on deseretbook.com.
-Read about many new temple miracles in Temples of the New Millennium by Chad Hawkins, coming next spring!
+Read more temple miracles in Temples of the New Millennium by Chad Hawkins.